 - A Work Zone Application should be made by contractors to ensure that parking and loading spaces for a site do not effect public access around the space.

-- A Footpath Hoarding Application Form should be made when temporary hoarding, scaffolding or fencing needs to be erected over a public footpath or other work on their property.
+- A Footpath Hoarding-Tower Application should be made when temporary hoarding, scaffolding or fencing needs to be erected over a public footpath or other work on their property.
 This is to ensure there is a safe way for other people using the street.
 It is also required when the installation of a tower crane on a private development site requires swing movements over Council owned land.

 You may also require the Refund or Cash Bond or Bank Guarantee and/or the Application for Refund or the Temporary Road Reserve Occupancy Application Form.

 For more information please read the Frequently Asked Questions below.